 Recognising that a large number of Trusts (the main subdivisions of the NHS) want to rationalise their data estate and ultimately move to the cloud, Northdoor aimed to create a targeted framework for modernisation.
 The goal was to build a repeatable solution, composed of consulting services, consolidation methodologies, and pre-defined technology components, that would help NHS Trusts to identify and execute modernisation opportunities.

-Northdoor’s data estate modernisation solution for NHS Trusts aims to create a coherent, standardised, fit-for-purpose data platform on Microsoft SQL Server 2016 Enterprise Edition, and to build a clear roadmap for migration to the Azure cloud.
+Northdoor’s data estate modernisation solution for NHS Trusts aims to create a coherent, standardised, fit-for-purpose data platform on Microsoft SQL Server 2019 and to build a clear roadmap for migration to the Azure cloud.

 In Trusts where Northdoor has already successfully delivered its solution, the data estate previously included multiple versions of SQL Server, from 2000 to 2008 R2, in both physical and virtual environments.
 By working with Northdoor to update the underlying software, to consolidate databases, to virtualise wherever possible, and to overhaul backup and disaster recovery arrangements, these Trusts have saved on management, support, and licensing costs, while improving performance and gaining access to important new features.
 Some Trusts are already building on their modernised platform to take advantage of cloud services on Azure or to deploy Power BI for decision support; in all cases, the Northdoor solution includes a staged roadmap for taking these next steps.

 Building on its long experience of working with the NHS, Northdoor’s solution design for Trusts incorporates: